In response and support of the New York Times article, “My Daughter Is Not Transgender. She’s a Tomboy” by Lisa Selin Davis:

 I hated anything feminine.
 I hated being shorter and smaller than my friends.
 I hated having a high-pitched voice.
 I hated other girls when they would talk about nail polish and Polly Pockets.
 I hated how I didn’t know how to be friends with girls, and the boys were often unkind.

 As I grew up, I slowly became less of a tomboy.
 However, I still hated the feminine.
 “I’m not like other girls,” I shared confidently on Facebook.
 Most women’s friendships, patterns of speech, and fashion trends disgusted me.
 If I associated with those things, I thought I wouldn’t be taken seriously.

 Through all of this, I was never transgender.
 Today, I am happy to be a woman.
 I value my friendships with women and regret the dismissive attitude I held in my youth.
 I believe that my feelings as a child stemmed from the constant, cruel dismissal of my abilities and interests due to my gender.
-Hating being a girl is not something that welled up from inside of me.
-It was pushed onto me by my teachers, my classmates, and community members.
+Hating being a girl is not something that welled up from inside of me (as others may experience).
+Instead, this hatred was pushed onto me by my teachers, my classmates, and community members.
 I am thankful that my parents never once suggested to me that I could be a boy instead.
 It would not have solved my problem.
 My solution is to keep working for equal representation and opportunity for young boys and girls.

 P.S.
 Watching Star Wars Episode VII in the theater was a huge treat.
 As I watched Rey confidently face down Kylo Ren with a lightsaber, I started to cry in the theater.
 I had never before seen a lightsaber-wielding woman get a feature fight on the big screen.
 With more movies like this, hopefully no Star-Wars-loving girl will ever be called “trash” on the playground again.